thomasabishop/eolas/Programming_Languages/NodeJS/REST_APIs/0_Introduction.md

 tags: [backend, node-js, REST, APIs]
 ---

-# RESTful API with Node, Express and MongoDB: Introduction
+# Creating a RESTful API: Introduction

 We are going to use Express to create a [RESTful API](/Databases/RESTful_APIs.md) in Node.js.